Skip to main content

 East of England Study Day (Wed 6 Apr 2016)

 The 2016 East of England Study Day was held in the Weston Auditorium at the University of Hertfordshire.
-The invited Key expert speaker was Professor Mani Menon (pictured), a world-leading robotic urological surgeon.
+The invited Key expert speaker was Professor Mani Menon (pictured right), a world-leading robotic urological surgeon.

 Professor Menon is the Director of the Vattikuti Urology Institute, Detroit, USA.
 He is also Clinical Professor, Case Western Reserve University School of Medicine, Cleveland; Clinical Professor, New York University, School of Medicine and Adjunct Professor, University of Toledo.